Tupac’s Prison Letter to Madonna Reveals Race Was a Factor In Their Breakup

-A letter written by Tupac Shakur is heading to auction later this month and its contents are still just as riveting as they would be 22 years ago.
-In the note addressed January 15, 1995, which was obtained by TMZ, the rapper apologized to Madonna about the end of their romantic relationship.
+A letter written by Tupac Shakur is heading to auction later this month and its contents are still just as riveting as they would have been 22 years ago.
+In the note, addressed January 15, 1995, which was obtained by TMZ, the rapper apologized to Madonna about the end of their romantic relationship.
 He admitted that race was on his mind, and his fears of how others would perceive their attraction.
 He wrote:

 “For you to be seen with a black man wouldn’t in any way jeopardize your career – if anything it would make you seem that much more open and exciting.
 But for me, at least in my previous perception, I felt due to my ‘image,’ I would be letting down half of the people who made me what I thought I was.
 I never meant to hurt you.”